Tips for Travel in Bangkok

 Bangkok Transportation

-Keep in mind the BTS, BRT, MRT, and Airlink metro train lines are all independently operated which means you purchase a fair token to the station where you will transfer.
-Exit the station and follow the signs to connect to the next station (which has a different name).
-For example, if you are taking my favorite route (BKK to Silom area).
-You will catch the Airport Link to Makkasan station (35 baht).
-Then you will exit Airport Link and follow the signs to Petchaburi MRT station and buy another token to Silom (26 baht).
+Keep in mind the BTS, BRT, MRT, and Airlink metro train lines are all independently operated, which means you purchase a ticket to the station where you will transfer.
+Exit the station and follow the signs to connect to the next station, which has a different name.

 Tuktuks are far more expensive than taxis here.
 They are also not usually metered so definitely not your best option.